Introducing Flox Build and Publish

 Nixcon 2023 in Darmstadt is a wrap!
 The team from flox was there, giving talks and having amazing conversations.
 In this post, find videos from our NixCon 2023 talks.

 If Rust seeks to solve the problem of memory management at the program level, Nix seeks to solve dependency management at the build level, for any language.
-The problems are analogous, and the solutions go hand in hand.
+The solutions go hand in hand.

 We're big fans of Nixpkgs (obviously) and encourage others to contribute packaging and review.
 Nixpkgs is surprisingly easy to contribute to, but has its particular details.
 This is a guide to contributing your first PR to Nixpkgs.

 Anybody can view it, fork it, patch it, and use Nix to inspect the largest set of free software recipes in the world.
-People sometimes focus on Nix the language or Nix the package manager, but it's the Nixpkgs package collection that is core to the success of Nix.
+The Nixpkgs package collection is core to the success of Nix.

 Harness the power of Nix.
 Today we’re thrilled to release the flox CLI beta to the public as an open source project and announce a Series A funding round led by NEA.

-GitHub changed the format of their archives and this unexpectedly caused some systems and services that depend on the hash of the archives of a source tree to break.
-Nix uses NAR hashes, a custom format for source archives; NAR hashes are deterministic based on the content of a source tree.
+Github changed the format of their archives and this caused some systems and services that depend on the hash of the archives of a source tree to break.

-At NixCon 2022, flox Lead Engineer Tom Bereknyei (@tomberek) presented the mission behind flox.
-It was an important moment for us to share with the Nix community what we see as the problems we can solve, and how we intend to go about solving them.
+At NixCon 2022, Flox Lead Engineer Tom Bereknyei talked about the mission behind Flox, focusing on the problems we can solve ... and how we intend to go about solving them.

 Last week, the Nix community got together in person for the first time in 3 years, in Paris, for three days of presentations, discussion, and good times.